Land Records Information System in India | Features, Benefits & Online Access

 Today, LRIS is transforming how citizens, banks, and governments manage property ownership records.

-What is the Land Records Information System (LRIS)?
+What is Land Records Information System in India?

 The Land Records Information System (LRIS) is a centralized digital platform that stores and manages land ownership details, records of rights (RoR), crop details, tenancy data, maps, and property transactions.